Income Tax: understand what the reform changes in investments and dividends | Economy

 Fixed income assets such as Letters of Credit (LCI), Letters of Credit for Agribusiness (LCA), Certificate of Real Estate Receivables (CRI), Certificates of Agribusiness Receivables (CRA), Real Estate Investment Funds (FII) and Investment Funds in Agro-industrial Productive Chains (FIagro).

-In relation to real estate funds, the government’s proposal foresaw to end the exemption from income tax on dividends and change the rate on capital gains from 20% to 15%.
+In relation to real estate funds traded on the stock exchange, the government’s proposal foresaw to end the exemption from income tax on dividends and change the rate on capital gains from 20% to 15%.
 The change, however, was rejected by the deputies.
-So nothing changes.

 ‘Come-quotes’ on investment funds